Cadillac CTS Review

-The 2014 Cadillac CTS’ cabin is quiet and comfortable, according to critics.
+The Cadillac CTS’ cabin is quiet and comfortable, according to auto writers.
 They say it is built with very nice materials and has excellent build quality.
 Most reviewers note that the back seat is a bit cramped, thought they say the front seat is supremely comfortable.
 The 2014 Cadillac CTS sedan comes standard with Bluetooth, remote start, rear parking sensors, an 11-speaker Bose sound system, satellite and HD Radio, Cadillac’s CUE infotainment system, dual-zone automatic climate control and OnStar Directions & Connections.
 Available features include automatic parking assist, adaptive cruise control, forward collision alert, lane departure warning, blind spot warning, a rearview camera, rear cross-traffic alert, a vibrating safety alert seat, rain-sensing windshield wipers, a power sunroof, a 13-speaker Bose surround-sound audio system, navigation, a head-up display and tri-zone automatic climate control.
 Some reviewers say the CUE infotainment system is intuitive, while most others say it’s slow to respond to touch inputs and can be confusing.

 - "By truly innovative engineering that reduces mass and increases balance and output, the 2014 Cadillac CTS is, this time, really ready for its closeup against stalwarts from BMW and Mercedes-Benz.
 Previous generations may have talked the talk, and the outgoing CTS-V may have danced with the best of them, but this time the entire CTS range appears to walk the walk." -- Left Lane News